 Check out our Going to the Sun Road post for more information on what to do and what to see on this epic drive.

-The road reaches its highest point at Logan Pass Visitor Center and continues toward St. Mary’s (where there is a really cool hike that takes you to 2 waterfalls.
+The road reaches its highest point at Logan Pass Visitor Center (the heart of the park) and continues toward the St. Mary east side entrance (where there is a really cool hike that takes you to 2 waterfalls.
 You can learn more about it here: Hiking in Glacier National Park with Kids).
 In between these 2 popular destinations is Wild Goose Island.
 This is one of the most iconic picture spots in the entire park.
 Definitely stop here and get some good shots.

 The drive into Many Glacier is beautiful and offers picturesque views of the Many Glacier hotel and Swiftcurrent Lake.
 There is also a restaurant in the village that has great food options for kids as well as a convenience store that has vanilla or huckleberry ice cream.
 A great treat if you’ve been on the move all day!